-- 35. A company incorporated in Barbados is not regarded as a resident company for the purposes of the ESA if it is tax resident outside Barbados. - 36.
-Likewise, a company incorporated outside of Barbados, that is registered in Barbados as an external company is not regarded as a resident company if it is tax resident outside Barbados.
-The Director will regard a company, an external company and a branch of a resident company as tax resident outside Barbados if such company is subject to tax on the income from a relevant activity in another jurisdiction.
-The Director will require any such company claiming to be tax resident outside Barbados to produce satisfactory evidence to substantiate the same. - 37.
-Such evidence should include evidence of its tax residence in that jurisdiction and evidence that an appropriate tax return has been submitted to the relevant tax authority of that jurisdiction in relation to the relevant activity.
+35. A company incorporated in Barbados is not regarded as a resident company for the purposes of the ESA if it is tax resident outside Barbados.

+36. Likewise, a company incorporated outside of Barbados, that is registered in Barbados as an external company is not regarded as a resident company if it is tax resident outside Barbados.
+The Director will regard a company, an external company and a branch of a resident company as tax resident outside Barbados if such company is subject to tax on the income from a relevant activity in another jurisdiction with a corporate tax system.
+The Director will require any such company claiming to be tax resident outside Barbados to produce satisfactory evidence to substantiate the same and that it is compliant with the tax requirements of such jurisdiction.

+37. Such evidence should include evidence of its tax residence in that jurisdiction and evidence that an appropriate tax return has been submitted to the relevant tax authority of that jurisdiction in relation to the relevant activity.
 In the absence of such evidence, the Director will regard any such company as a resident company that is subject to the ESA.

-- 38. In this context, a "branch" refers to a business unit or division of the resident company that is not a separate legal person from the resident company.
-An external company, or branch of a resident company carrying on a relevant activity in a jurisdiction with economic substance legislation shall not be considered to be a resident company. - 39.
-For the purpose of the application of these Guidelines, an entity which is incorporated in Barbados but which is not tax resident in any other jurisdiction shall be treated as a resident company.
+38. In this context, a "branch" refers to a business unit or division of the resident company that is not a separate legal person from the resident company.
+An external company, or branch of a resident company carrying on a relevant activity in a jurisdiction with economic substance legislation shall not be considered to be a resident company.

+39. For the purpose of the application of these Guidelines, an entity which is incorporated in Barbados but which is not tax resident in any other jurisdiction shall be treated as a resident company.